uva-spin/DNN-CFFs/Sample_Codes_to_Get_Started/README.md

    | ReHe |  -1.86 | 1.50 | -0.29 | -1.33 | 0.46 | -0.98 |
    | DVCS | 0.50  | -0.41 | 0.05 | -0.25 | 0.55 | 0.166 |

+The relevent scripts can be found in the "Example_PseudoData_Generation" folder.

 ## An Example for Local-Multivariate-Inference (LMI)